tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 It is important to note that many of the ops above precede or appeared during the early days of Tensorflow, when compatibility with downstream tooling wasn't that much of a concern.
-Though, for instance switch from non-fused batchnorm to fused one, caused some disruption in early tensorflow processing tools.
+Nevertheless, for instance the switch from non-fused batchnorm to fused one, caused some disruption in early tensorflow processing tools.
 Some of which are still reflected in the [comments](https://github.com/tensorflow/tensorflow/blob/84c5a4551e2e71d854932cb389c359db11cfa2b1/tensorflow/python/ops/nn_impl.py#L1241).